What’s the difference between an intolerance and an allergy?

 Many people regularly suffer from symptoms such as abdominal pain, flatulence, diarrhoea and constipation.
-One possible reason is an intolerance towards certain foods.
-In contrast to food allergies, intolerances often manifest themselves with a time lag, which makes it difficult to diagnose.
-It can be useful to keep a close eye on meals and symptoms and to have yourself tested if you suspect an intolerance.
+One possible reason is that they are intolerant to certain foods.
+In contrast to food allergies, intolerance symptoms often appear delayed, which makes them difficult to diagnose.
+You should keep a close eye on potentially problematic foods and symptoms – for example, with a food diary – and take an intolerance test if you suspect you may have one.

 Types of intolerances

-If you have intolerance, certain substances from the food in the intestine cannot be properly utilised, which leads to problems in digestion and sometimes elsewhere in the body.
+If you have an intolerance, certain substances from the food you eat cannot be properly utilised in your intestine, which leads to problems in digestion and sometimes elsewhere in the body.

-- Histamine intolerance: Histamine is a messenger substance produced in the body, but it is also found in foods such as red wine, cheese and sausage.
-If the body breaks down the histamine from food too slowly due to an intolerance, it can cause discomfort impacting on the whole body, with symptoms such as diarrhoea, skin irritation, runny nose and headache.
+- Histamine intolerance: Histamine is a messenger substance produced in the body, but it is also found in foods such as red wine, cheese and sausage meat.
+If the body breaks down the histamine from food too slowly due to an intolerance, it can cause discomfort, which impacts the whole body, with symptoms such as diarrhoea, skin irritation, a runny nose and a headache.

-- Lactose intolerance: Lactose is another word for the milk sugar found in milk and in many other dairy products, such as quark, yoghurt, cream and many cheeses.
-In case of intolerance, the enzyme lactase in the intestine is deficient, so that the lactose can no longer be broken down effectively enough.
+- Lactose intolerance: Lactose is another word for the sugar found in milk and in many other dairy products, such as yogurt, cream and many cheeses.
+Those with a lactose intolerance do not have enough of the enzyme lactase in their body, meaning that lactose can not be broken down effectively enough.

-- Fructose intolerance: The fruit sugar fructose is found in fruits, certain vegetables finished products, and in table sugar.
-If the intestine cannot properly absorb fructose due to a defective transport protein, fructose intolerance will result.
+- Fructose intolerance: The fruit sugar fructose is found in fruits, certain vegetables, ready-made products and in standard sugar.
+If the intestine cannot properly absorb fructose due to a defective transport protein, this leads to fructose intolerance.

-- Sorbitol intolerance: Sorbitol, a sugar substitute, is found in some types of fruit, dried fruit, sweets and as an additive in dietary “light” foods.
-If there is intolerance, sorbitol is degraded in the small intestine too slowly or even not at all.
+- Sorbitol intolerance: Sorbitol, a sugar substitute, is found in some types of fruit, dried fruit, sweets and as an additive in foods labelled as ‘light’.
+If someone has a sorbitol intolerance, sorbitol is broken down in the small intestine too slowly or even not at all.

-- Gluten intolerance (coeliac disease): In coeliac disease, the immune system reacts against the protein gluten occurring in many cereal grains.
+- Gluten intolerance (coeliac disease): In coeliac disease, the immune system reacts against the protein gluten, which is found in many cereal products.
 This causes inflammation that can permanently damage the intestinal mucosa.

-Test for an intolerance with a home test kit
+Screening for intolerances with a home intolerance test

-Using the cerascreen® intolerance test kits you can test whether you have a food intolerance, histamine intolerance, lactose intolerance, fructose intolerance, gluten intolerance or sorbitol intolerance.
-The home tests for allergies are performed by blood or respiratory gas analysis, and in both cases, you can simply take a sample in the comfort of your home.
-Our medical laboratory will then analyse your sample, and you shall then receive a detailed results report containing advice about your intolerances.
+Using the cerascreen® intolerance test kits, you can test whether you have a general food intolerance or a more specific intolerance, such as histamine intolerance, lactose intolerance, fructose intolerance, gluten intolerance or sorbitol intolerance.
+The intolerance test kits are mostly blood tests or hydrogen breath tests, and in both cases, you can simply take a sample within the comfort of your home.
+Our medical laboratory will then analyse your sample, and you’ll then receive a detailed results report providing you with personalised advice about your intolerances.

-With the Food Intolerance Test, you can find out whether your body reacts with antibodies towards the food that cause most food intolerances and allergies simply by collecting a small blood sample.
-If you have been diagnosed with a food intolerance, a change in diet is usually the only effective therapy.
 For some intolerances, such as coeliac disease, you must give up the food that you cannot tolerate for life.
-Sometimes that is not that easy.
-Gluten, fructose and sorbitol in particular are concealed in numerous foods and finished food products.
-This then means that you have to zealously study ingredient lists and ask about ingredients when eating out.
+Sometimes, naturally, this is not as easy as it sounds.
+Gluten, fructose and sorbitol, in particular, are hidden in numerous foods and ready-made food products.
+This then means that you have to cautiously study ingredients lists and ask about meal ingredients when eating out.

-That’s why some people quickly feel helpless when it comes to their diet.
-In such cases, nutritional counseling can help.
-This will teach you what to look out for with your specific intolerance and how to enjoy a delicious and balanced diet, even if some foods have to be avoided.
+That’s why some people quickly feel helpless when they are advised to change their diet.
+In such cases, nutritional coaching can be incredibly helpful.
+Sessions with a nutrition expert will teach you what to look out for with your specific intolerance and how to enjoy a delicious and balanced diet, even if some foods have to be avoided.